-We asked @James Allen, Glass Safety & Security Risk Consultant at AITCo Consulting, who is leading the Glass Safety Working Group at the Institute of Construction Management (ICM) in the UK.
+We asked @James Allen, Glass Safety Risk Assessor at AITCo Consulting and Director at the Institute of Construction Management (ICM) in the UK.

 Since March 2021, Cobuilder and ICM have been collaborating to deliver a structured approach to identifying, assessing, and eliminating hazard risks related to the use of glass in construction projects.
 The goal of the project is to enable actors to prevent hazardous instances already in the design phase and secure a positive outcome of the hazard audit of the built asset.
 Through structured digital data, stakeholders will be able to gain access and take full advantage of essential product information, which allows them to adopt a more comprehensive approach to hazard management.